-A mixture of the two answers would appear to be the answer depending upon who you ask.
+A mixture of the two answers would appear to be the answer depending on who you ask.

 A cubicle worker will likely see their trip abroad as an escape from their life back home, while someone on a backpacking trip will see it as a way of expanding their perspective on life and the world.

 For me, travelling is about something rawer than either of these thoughts.
-It is the essence of losing oneself’s to the environment.
+It is the essence of losing oneself to the environment.

 In short, to feel alive!